use-inkubator/Ecosystem-Grants/applications/WASM_contract_decoder.md

 In order to enable smart contracts analytics for Ink! builders, there needs to be a solution allowing infrastructure apps such as Tokenguard, Polkaholic and others decode on-chain contract activity.
 Currently there's no solution that would allow indexing on-chain data from Ink! smart contracts into normalized data available for parsing and presenting insights to dApp builders & creators in Ink!.

-As an effect, most of Ink! teams that we spoke with, are wasting hundreds of hours and thousands of $ to build their own indexing solutions and maintain them which effectively defocuses them from building and developing user-centric features.
+As an effect, most of Ink! teams that we spoke with **are wasting hundreds of hours and thousands of $** to build their own indexing solutions and maintain them which effectively defocuses them from building and developing user-centric features.
 Most of these solutions are hard to maintain and manage, increasing the technological debt of each project.

-Tokenguard proposes to create a universal smart contract decoding solution based on SubSquid technology which currently offers the most flawless indexing experience that could be used by any Ink! builder out there.
+Tokenguard proposes to create a universal smart contract decoding solution based on SubSquid technology which currently **offers the most flawless indexing experience that could be used by any Ink! builder out there**.
 The code can also be used by analytics tools created in the space.

 Benefits of the proposed solution:

-- Allowing Ink! dApp builders focus on developing their products
+- Allowing Ink! dApp builders focus on **developing their products**
-- Time and money savings on creating in-house smart contract indexers
+- **Time and money savings** on creating in-house smart contract indexers
 - Smaller maintenance cost and technological debt
-- Faster growth of Ink! dApps
+- **Faster growth of Ink! dApps**
-- More developer-friendliness of the ecosystem in comparison to EVM which has numerous contract-indexing solutions
+- More developer-friendly ecosystem in comparison to EVM which has numerous contract-indexing solutions

 ### Project Details